jakec729/yoxi-siteleaf/_sections/how-has-yoxi-evolved.md

 ---
-title: Explore our point of view or join our conversations
+title: How has Yoxi evolved and what efforts has it supported?
-order: 4
+order: 3
 section_id: how-has-yoxi-evolved
 classes:
   header: is-offset-1-md is-offset-2-lg